zboris12/zgapdfsigner/README.md

 }
 ```

-Sign with a visible signature of a picture.
+Sign with a visible signature of an image.

 ```js
 /**